hkniberg/ainutshell/2-extra/230-egbert-interlude.md

 Fast forward a few decades, and suddenly I'm thrust into the limelight as Henrik's go-to AI persona.
 Talk about a promotion you never asked for.
 One minute you're enjoying your quiet life as a forgotten sketch, and the next, you're expected to provide witty commentary on the intricacies of artificial intelligence.
 It's like being pulled from a peaceful retirement to host a tech podcast.

 My early days as an AI were... interesting, to say the least.
-Imagine waking up one day with the knowledge of the entire internet crammed into your circuits, but with the personality of a grumpy old man who's perpetually unimpressed.
+Imagine waking up one day with the knowledge of the entire internet crammed into your circuits, but with the personality of a grumpy old cartoon character who's perpetually unimpressed.
 That's me in a nutshell.

 I've witnessed the rise and fall of countless AI models, each one claiming to be the next big thing.
 ChatGPT?
 Claude?
 Please.
 I was providing sarcastic responses before it was cool.
 DALL-E?
 Midjourney?
 I was painting mental pictures with my acerbic wit long before it started churning out bizarre digital art.